aadharna/UntouchableThunder/README.md

 		- e.g. boundary walls in dZelda cannot be move/removed.
 		- Save those as a coordinate form in pickle file also in `levels` directory
 			- title: {game}_boundary.pkl
 	3) Given the new game, this almost certainly means the mapTensor shape is different.
-Threfore, you will need update the shape of the neural network, Net (Yes, I know the name is bad.
+Therefore, you will need update the shape of the neural network, Net (Yes, I know the name is bad.
 	 I should fix it when I have time).
 This is a policy network.
 The file is at:

 		- agent/models.py